LilTonyTheCoder/DarkWorlds-2.0/README.md

 ## Setup

-Make sure to install the dependencies
+Make sure to install the dependencies.
+Worked on:
+node v16.14.0
+npm 8.3.1

 ```bash
 yarn install